satoru707/Generator/README.md

-NOTE: This project is incompelete, you can retrain the model and use the scrape the data from the site in the folder data.
+NOTE: This project is incompelete, you can retrain the model and scrape the data from the site in the folder data.
 I'm too lazy to continue.

 # Football Match Prediction System